Adventech/sabbath-school-lessons/src/en/2026-03/05/teacher-comments.md

 As most biblical authors did, Paul saw idolatry as a very serious sin that stood in opposition to the true worship of God.
 The issue of worship is central to everyday-life questions, as any alliance with idol worship is a rejection of God’s rulership and serves as an opening for moral and spiritual perversion.
 Within this context, Paul enlarges on several themes:

-1. Learning From Israel’s Past.
-Paul reminds the Corinthians of Israel’s failures in the wilderness—idolatry, sexual immorality, testing God, and grumbling.
+**1. Learning From Israel’s Past.** Paul reminds the Corinthians of Israel’s failures in the wilderness—idolatry, sexual immorality, testing God, and grumbling.
 Their downfall serves as a warning for believers not to repeat the same mistakes.

-2. The Danger of Idolatry.
-Paul urges believers to flee from idolatry and not to participate in pagan practices, reminding them that worshiping idols is incompatible with worshiping God.
+**2. The Danger of Idolatry.** Paul urges believers to flee from idolatry and not to participate in pagan practices, reminding them that worshiping idols is incompatible with worshiping God.

-3. Christian Freedom and Responsibility (1 Cor.
+**3. Christian Freedom and Responsibility** (1 Cor.
 10:23–30).
 Paul addresses how believers should use their freedom wisely, especially when it comes to eating food sacrificed to idols.
 Just because something is allowed doesn’t mean it’s beneficial for everyone.

-4. Living for God’s Glory (1 Cor.
+**4. Living for God’s Glory** (1 Cor.
 10:31–33).
 Paul sums up his message by encouraging believers to make every decision with God’s glory in mind.
 Additionally, Paul exhorts them to act in a way that reflects Christ and points others to Him.

 #### Part II: Commentary